<%- data.texts.loaderText %>

 - game birds

-Processed meat refers to meat that has been preserved by smoking, curing, salting or adding preservatives.
+Processed meat is meat that's been preserved by smoking, curing, salting or adding preservatives.
 This includes:

 - deli meats such as salami